March 13, 2026

 • Clean or replace filters every one to three months, depending on pets and pollen levels.

-• Wipe indoor grilles and keep return air paths clear.
+• Wipe indoor grilles and keep return air paths clear to improve indoor air quality.

 • Vacuum floor and soft furnishings to reduce dust load on the system.